 The result of this experiment convinced Van Helmont that the increase in the weight of the willow tree must be due to the added weight of water and, therefore, it is water that is the prime component of the plant body.
 His conclusions are found in the following lines in John Chandler’s 1662 translation of Ortus medicinae (Rook 1964):

 “Therefore one hundred and sixty-four pounds of Wood, Barks, and Roots arose out of water onely. . . .
 Fire indeed destroyeth simple but it generates nothing. . . .
 Therefore Wood, since it is wholly of water, the ashes. . .shall be of water.”

 Later works by various researchers would prove him wrong; that it was carbon dioxide fixed in the process of photosynthesis that was primarily responsible for the increase in size and weight of the tree.

-Note: The lists of contributors and Literature Cited are in the History of Photosynthesis mainpage.
+Note: The lists of contributors and Literature Cited are on the History of Photosynthesis main page.